-Dental care is either altogether unavailable, or is an unaffordable luxury, for most that we serve.
-Mission of Mercy patients usually arrive at the clinic with significant decay, infection, and pain.
-Untreated infections are the most serious concern, as they can lead to serious illness or death.
+Dental care is either unavailable, or is an unaffordable luxury, for most individuals that we serve.
+Mission of Mercy patients usually arrive at our clinic sites with significant decay, infection, and pain.
+Untreated infections are the most serious concern, as they can lead to illness or death.
 Extractions and filings are the remedy for most patients, and healing is usually swift.

-Along with fillings and extractions, visits also include a dental exam, x-rays and instruction on proper dental hygiene.
+Licensed Dentists and Dental Assistants provide our patients with fillings and extractions, a dental exams, x-rays and instructions on proper dental hygiene.
 When available, toothbrushes and dental floss are also provided.

 Tracy M. had terrible tooth pain that led to severe, debilitating migraines.
 She was uninsured, unable to work for almost a year.
 Not having the funds to go to a private dentist, she tried to take care of the problem herself, going through nearly an entire bottle of over-the-counter tooth pain medication a day.